Open the Google Sheet that you just copied in your Google Drive. Rename the file from

 You'd therefore have to authorize the Google Script so that it can access these services on your behalf.
 This has to be completed once.

-Inside the Google script editor, go to the Publish Menu and choose Deploy as Web App
+Inside the Google script editor, click the Deploy menu and choose "New Deployment."

 You'll get a pop-up window.
 Use the default settings.

 - Enter a description for your project (optional)

 Anyoneunder the Who has access to the app section.

 If you are deploying the web app for the first time, you'll see another window that says "Authorize Access" - click on the button to continue.

 Choose your Google account from the list of available Google accounts and then click